bbcmicrobit/PythonEditor/README.rst

 and includes syntax highlighting, code folding and (semi) intelligent auto-indentation.

-Following the TouchDevelop conventions, naming scripts is done automatically - it'll be something like, "distinct script" or "awesome script 2".
-This also applies to the description - it's automatically set to "A MicroPython script".
+All new scripts default to something simple and sensible.

+The default name for a new script is ``microbit``.
+The default comment is ``A MicroPython script``.
+The default code is a short program to repeatedly display ``Hello, World!`` followed by a heart.
 You can change these at any time by clicking on them.

-All new scripts default to something simple and sensible.

-The layout and functionality apes Microsoft's own editors.
-Importantly this includes saving scripts to Microsoft's cloud and sharing them with others via TouchDevelop's publish functionality.
+It is possible to override the default name, comment and code via query string arguments in the URL.
+For example, appending ``?name=My%20script`` to the editor's URL will update the name of the script.
+Furthermore, appending ``?name=My%20script&comment=A%20different%20comment`` will override both the name and comment.
+Please note that all query string arguments must be correctly URL encoded - this especially applies to code.
+Use the "share" button in the editor to generate and share such URLs with appended query strings.

+The layout and functionality is deliberately simple.
 The four buttons at the top left, act as follows:

-* My Scripts - returns you to the main menu listing all your scripts.
 * Download - creates a .hex file locally in the user's browser and prompts the user to download it.
 The resulting file should be copied over to the micro:bit device just like when using all the other editors.
 The filename will be the name of the script with spaces replaced by "_" and ending in .py.
 So "extraordinary script" is saved as extraordinary_script.py.
 * Snippets - allow user's to write code from pre-defined Python fragments (functions, loops, if...else etc).
 They are triggered by typing a keyword followed by TAB.
 For example, type "wh" followed by TAB to insert a while... loop.
 Clicking on the code snippets button opens up a modal dialog window containing instructions and a table of the available snippets along with their trigger and a short and simple description.
 * Help - opens a single page in a new tab that contains user-facing help.
+* Share - generate a short URL for the script.
+Share this with others.
+This button will be missing if run from the local file system.

-Directly next to the four large buttons are four smaller icons.
-In the first column are zoom in and zoom out buttons that make it easy for teachers to display code via a projector.
-In the second column the top icon indicates the script's status (changed, saved locally, saved to the cloud) and the other, shaped like a bug, will display a log of the events that occured during the current session of using the editor.
+Directly next to the four large buttons are two smaller icons.
+The zoom in and zoom out buttons that make it easy for teachers to display code via a

-In other TouchDevelop editors there are "compile" and "run" buttons.
-These target the TouchDevelop platform to create an AST and either use a third party service contacted via the network to create a downloadable .hex file (for the former) or run the code on an embedded simulator (for the latter).

 Since we're targeting MicroPython instead, we simply allow the user to download their locally generated .hex file.
-They simply drag the resulting file onto the device.
+Simply drag the resulting file onto the device.
 If you connect to the device (and the script ISN'T in an infinite loop) you'll be presented with the Python REPL.
 If there was an error you should also see an error message.